therealnoof/terraform-aws-sslo-lab/README.md

   shared_credentials_file = "~/.aws/credentials"
 }

-This template uses AWS Gov region and custom AMI's for the Jumpbox and Firewall.
+This template uses AWS Gov region and a custom AMI for the Jumpbox.
 If you need to use a different region then replace the regions in the main.tf

-There are variables in the variable.tf set for the availability zones and custom AMI's.
+There are variables in the variable.tf set for the availability zones and AMI's.

 The jumpbox is a Windows Server 2016 box with RDS and ADDS roles installed.
 This allows for the creation of unlimited AD users and RDS users.
 This allows for a single jump box.

 The firewall used is a Palo Alto.
-The AMI image has some pre-configurations and static IP addresses for the interfaces as noted in the main.tf.
-The administrator will have to configure the static routes to support the number of students/bigip's.
+The reason you ask?
+Palo Alto's are almost ubiquitous these days.
+My customers almost use them exclusively, so I thought use a real world security device.
+Feel free to use whatever you want, just change the AMI.
+The version used is a Bundle 1 and costs around $1.15 per hour.
+The instructor will have to configure the Palo at first spin up.
+There is a file in the repo covering the configuration steps or follow the link below to the deployment guide.
+Its a fairly simple configuration.
+I would recommend creating a custom image after configuration to save state.
+In addition, I may consider implementing bootstrapping on the firewall in future versions of this lab to this process automagic.

 # Lab or Deployment Pre-Reqs